otammato/mongo_/README.md

 The resource blocks define various AWS resources such as VPC, subnets, security groups, and EC2 and RDS instances.
 For simplicity, the aws_default_vpc block provisions a default VPC in AWS with the specified settings, while the aws_subnet blocks define the public and private subnets within the VPC.
-If you are ok using the default VPC, just replace cidr_block "172.31.99.128/25" with factual value oh your default VPC.
+If you are ok using the default VPC, just replace cidr_block "172.31.99.128/25" with factual value of your default VPC.

 The aws_security_group block creates an EC2 security group with specified inbound and outbound rules.